Blog disclosures and disclaimers are essential legal policies you need to run your website legally.

 Affiliate marketing offers the potential for you to make money on the products you share- should your readers happen to buy.

-This means, if you insert affiliate links on a blog post or social media post, a blog disclosure must be included.
+This means, if you insert affiliate links in a blog post, email or social media post, an affiliate disclosure must be included.
 There are no exceptions to this rule.

 Free Products Received